NAIA Terminal Guide 2025: Complete list of Airlines at the Ninoy Aquino International Airports

 Airlines operating at Terminal 2:

-🛩️ NAIA Terminal 3 – Cebu Pacific, AirAsia, and More
+🛩️ NAIA Terminal 3 – Select Full Service Carriers, Cebu Pacific, AirAsia and more!

 NAIA Terminal 3

 Terminal 3 is the newest and largest terminal at NAIA.
-It serves both local and international flights, including many low-cost airlines.
-The terminal is more modern compared to the others, with a wide range of food stalls, cafés, and convenience stores available for travelers.
+It serves both domestic and international flights.
+This terminal offers a wide range of food options (Terminal 3's Mezzanine Food Hall opens November 2025), cafés, and convenience stores, making it a comfortable stop before your flight.

 Airlines operating at Terminal 3: